FFmpeg/FFV1/ffv1.md

 `Plane`: A discrete component of a static image comprised of `Samples` that represent a specific quantification of `Samples` of that image.

 `Pixel`: The smallest addressable representation of a color in a `Frame`.
-It is composed of 1 or more `Samples`.
+It is composed of one or more `Samples`.

 `ESC`:   An ESCape symbol to indicate that the symbol to be stored is too large for normal storage and that an alternate storage method is used.